richluby/smsServer/docs/specification.md

 Sequence numbers can be defined in an implementation specific manner.
 No requirement exists for them to be monotonic nor deterministic.
 However, if the same number is used in short succession, then a packet may not be confirmed.
 When the server receives this packet, it will update each client using the same packet, albeit with a different sequence number.

-The checksum is calculated by adding the base-10 integer value of the sequence number, the options field, the client ID, and the phone number.
+The checksum is calculated by adding the base-10 integer value of the sequence number, the options field, and the phone number.
 The least significant two bytes of the sum are kept.

 ### Sending an SMS